Detecting Generative Parroting through Overfitting Masked Autoencoders: Conclusion

 \section{Conclusion}

 We presented a new approach for detecting generative parroting using an overfitted Masked Autoencoder with a Vision Transformer architecture.
 Our experiments demonstrate that training duration and model parameters, particularly the percentage mask (\texttt{p\_mask}), play significant roles in the model's ability to discern between seen, modified, and novel samples.
 The careful calibration of the loss threshold emerges as a crucial factor in mitigating the incidence of false positives, especially in large datasets where the distinction between original and parroted content is nuanced.
 Through extensive training, we observed that while a longer training time generally leads to higher detection rates for training and modified samples, it also increases the likelihood of incorrectly flagging novel samples as parroted.
 Our results underline the importance of selecting model configurations that balance sensitivity with specificity, thereby minimizing false positives without sacrificing detection accuracy.
+The approach is shown to achieve superior performance to the hash based parroting detection algorithms employed in previous works, while not explicitly exploiting the isomorphic sketch graphs created when sketches are varied parametrically.

 Several avenues for further research are apparent.
 Firstly, investigating the impact of alternative architectures and learning strategies on the model's detection capabilities could yield improvements in performance.
 Furthermore, exploring different data modalities beyond 2D CAD sketches may provide insights into the generalizability of our approach.
 Additionally, the development of more sophisticated thresholding techniques that adapt to the variability within and between datasets could enhance the model's discernment between parroted and genuinely novel content.
 Finally, as generative models continue to evolve, ongoing collaboration with legal experts will be vital in ensuring that our detection mechanisms remain aligned with the latest copyright legislation and ethical standards.
 This will ensure that advancements in AI content generation move forward responsibly and sustainably.